 In the case of beef, it slowly breaks down the connective tissue found in the meat over the course of 24-36 hours (yes, really!).

 For this recipe we’ll be using beef back ribs.
-These are also sometimes called beef spare ribs, so don’t be alarmed if this is what your butcher hands you.
+These are sometimes confused with beef spare ribs, but don’t be alarmed if this is what your butcher hands you: Beef spare ribs are fine for this recipe too.

 Because back ribs aren’t too meaty, to achieve a good level of tender we want to cook them at a a very low temperature so that we can achieve that tender and juicy finish we want.